How to Make Use of Print2Flash Document Accessibility?

 accessed with keyboard.
 To accomplish this, press Tab key several times until

-you see a moving thick yellow rectangle around
+you see a moving thick rectangle around

 toolbar buttons and controls.
 This